minkione/naiveBTsniffing/README.md

 2023-08-24-01-04-59_pi0-2.txt  2023-08-24-01-11-38_pi0-2.txt
 ```

-If you have a file like `/home/pi/Scripts/logs/gpspipe/2023-08-24-01-11-38_pi0-2.txt` for instance, you can map the instances of *named* bluetooth
+If you have a file like `/home/pi/Scripts/logs/gpspipe/2023-08-24-01-11-38_pi0-2.txt` for instance, you can map the instances of *named* bluetooth devices.

 ```
 root@pi0-2:/home/pi/Scripts# ./map_specific.sh 2023-08-24-01-04-59_pi0-2 2023-08-24-01-11-38_pi0-2